Lucasfrota/lazy_cat_lang/README.md

 ## Basics

+### Main

+To run anything in lazy cat it's necessary to use the Main, only code inside the main.

+'''
+fun fib:
+  //program is execute
+endfun

+main:
+	fib()
+endmain
+'''

+It's important to pay attention in the endmain token, it represents the end of the Main function

 ### Variables

-Lazy cat is a weak typed language so if you want to create a variable it is only required that you say its name and then its value like this:
+Lazy cat is a strong typed language so if you want to create a variable you'll need to declare its name, its type and its value like this:

 ```
-var a = 10
+a:int = 10
-var b = "abc"
+b:str = "abc"
 ```

 ### Print

 To show the variables content just print it!